 Years of Experience

-Workers who have been with the company for more than one year but less than five can make about $60K per year on average.
-Survey participants who have worked at Prudential Financial Inc. for between five and 10 years earn $73K annually on average.
-The largest fraction of Prudential Financial Inc. people (38 percent) have been working for 10-19 years and earn $84K per year on average.
+For those with one to four years of experience, median paychecks reach about $60K per year.
+Respondents who have been working for five to nine years make around $74K annually on average.
+The largest fraction of Prudential Financial Inc. people (39 percent) have been working for 10-19 years and earn $84K per year on average.

-When it comes to location, the highest average paycheck ($80K per year) can be spotted in the company's headquarter city of Newark, N.J.; San Francisco, Calif. ($77K), New York, N.Y. (about $76K), and Hartford, Conn. ($74K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Jacksonville, Fla. — at $57K, salaries are some of the lowest in the country.
-Within the firm, employees working in New Jersey take home the most — around $77K annually on average.
+When it comes to location, the highest average paycheck (about $82K annually) can be spotted in the company's headquarter city of Newark, N.J.; San Francisco, Calif. (approximately $77K), Hartford, Conn. ($77K), and New York, N.Y. ($76K) are the next top-paying cities.
+Expected earnings are below average (approximately $57K) in Jacksonville, Fla., one of the lowest-paid cities.
+Within the firm, employees working in New Jersey take home the most — $80K per year on average.

 Certifications and Degrees